top of page

 Why Actors Should Stop Being Told “Not to Take It Personally”

-Vida
+- Vida

-• Jan 10
+- Jan 10

-• 2 min read
+- 3 min read

-The response she received was simple:“Just don’t take it personally.”
+The response she received was simple: “Just don’t take it personally.”

-As if it were that easy.As if emotional impact were a choice.
+As if it were that easy.
+As if emotional impact were a choice.

 But for actors, the opposite is true.

-Our instrument is our nervous system.
-Our perception.
-Our ability to register impact and respond truthfully.
+Acting doesn’t start with technique or performance.
+It starts with sensitivity.
+Our instrument is our nervous system, our perception, and our ability to register impact and respond truthfully.
 When we learn to ignore what hurts, we don’t become stronger—we become less available.

 Emotions that are suppressed don’t disappear.
 They get stored.
-Over time, they block the instrument.
+Over time, they block our instrument.
 They show up as tension, exhaustion, disconnection, or even physical symptoms.
 A body that isn’t allowed to feel cannot remain open, responsive, or free.

 This doesn’t mean being overwhelmed by every emotion.
 It means learning to pause, to name what is present, and to hold space for it.